LBRYians/epic-lbryian-bot/README.md

 - Created channels and roles have default perms and generated names, you can edit anything as long as the bot has permissions to use the channels and roles.
 - The generated meta can be changed after generating too.
 The generation doesn't affect the final championship.
 - The emojis HAVE to be unicode fonts, you have to copy paste the emoji like 👍 and not `:thumbsup:`.
+- `championshipName` is what appears in every command, `!participate [championshipName]` and so on.
+The name can have spaces, if it does, the commands will also have spaces.